rccordell/f18rwda/policies.md

 ----

-# TRACE Evaluations
+# Course Evaluations

 Students are expected to complete a TRACE (Teacher Rating and Course Evaluation) toward the end of the semester.
-I will set aside some time during a class period for students to complete their TRACEs.
+In addition, the English Department asks its students to complete a separate, wholistic, largely narrative course evaluation.
+I will set aside some time during a class period for students to complete their TRACE and English Departmental evaluations.

 ----